__ _ _ __ ___

 iOS Android

 In both cases it is a lightweight app built using the AppAuth SDK.
-The OpenID Provider used here is the matrix-authentication-service.
+The homeserver used here is an old version of matrix-authentication-service.

-The plan is to build these out a bit further to explore some more of the handover points between the app and OpenID Provider (e.g. for account management).
+The plan is to build these out a bit further to explore some more of the handover points between the app and homeserver (e.g. for account management).

 How does this work with QR code login?